Version 3: 13 August 2020 (PDF version)

 - Accessing health, mental health and education services.

-- The opportunities created by the suspension of relevant child placement regulations to enable services to continue but without creating any immediate or long-term risks.
+- Taking the opportunities created by the suspension of relevant child placement regulations to enable services to continue but without creating any immediate or long-term risks.

 Compliance with Covid-19 public health measures